Downtown Stockton Enterprise Loan Fund (DSELF)

 The DSELF achieves economic development through:

 - Facilitating the growth of small to mid-sized businesses, and,

 - Attracting, creating, and retaining new jobs.

 The DSELF is intended to provide traditional and “gap” financing by providing small business loans to entrepreneurs who cannot obtain a complete package of conventional financing.

 - Loan amounts are $25,000 to $65,000.

 - Interest rates are tied to market rates at Prime, as shown in the Wall Street Journal (WSJ), plus two percent (2%).

 - DSELF Administrator, Courtney Wood, is the initial point of contact for all individuals seeking a DSELF loan.
 Her contact information is (209)888-8630, or (650)733-8648, or [email protected].

-- Background and financial information required from applicants is similar to the City of Stockton’s loan programs and the San Joaquin County Revolving Loan Fund.
+- Background and financial information required from applicants is similar to the San Joaquin County Revolving Loan Fund.
 The DSELF’s business loan manager is Steve Lantsberger from the RLF.
 He provides loan analysis and recommendations to the DSELF Board of Directors.

 - The DSELF Board of Directors, composed of a mix of commercial lenders, small business owners, and economic development professionals, meet on a monthly basis at the DSA offices to make DSELF decisions, and to declare final loan approval or denial.